Adavi654/outty-adventure-matching-app/Sprint_3/README.md

 With our performance during Sprint 2 in mind, we opted to use our established velocity of 34 points as our baseline when calculating using Yesterday's Weather.
 Our team is projected to once again be operating at 100% capacity throughout the course of Sprint 3.
 Therefore, no adjustments are required for team availability.
 This means that our targeted points should be the product of 34 points and 100%, resulting in a workload of 34 target points once again.

-This will be our final sprint for this project, and therefore our final, normalized velocity for this team.
+This will be our final sprint for this project, and the completed story points from Sprint 3 will establish this team's final measured velocity.

 _________________________